 Posted in Hygiene Promotion, Latin America & Caribbean, Multimedia, Sanitation and Health

-Tagged changing behaviour, Health for the Americas, Office of Inter-American Affairs, Office of the Coordinator of Inter-American Affairs, rural sanitation, sanitation promotion, urban sanitation, videos, Walt Disney
+Tagged changing behaviour, Health for the Americas, Office of Inter-American Affairs, Office of the Coordinator of Inter-American Affairs, rural sanitation, sanitation history, sanitation promotion, urban sanitation, videos, Walt Disney

 The responsibility for sanitation in Asia is fragmented over different agencies, and in most cases the priority given to sanitation is low.
 Therefore more leadership and political will is needed to make sure that organisational structures function, that plans with good intentions become a reality on the ground and that resources go to the right places.
 While leadership for sanitation is needed at all levels, it’s most urgent at sub national level, in districts and provinces, because it’s there where the actions take place.

 This is the outcome of an email discussion of the WASH Asia Dgroup platform held from 9 August to 9 September 2011.
 The discussion was moderated by the SNV Asia knowledge network and IRC International Water and Sanitation Centre, and involved 120 WASH practitioners from 5 different countries in Asia.